 In addition, the Court found that the Plaintiff’s signed waiver served as a complete bar to recovery.
 The Court also excluded the Plaintiff’s reliance on “AI overviews” and YouTube videos of individuals being startled by airhorns, ruling that these materials were not admissible evidence to create a genuine question of fact.

-We are proud of the thoughtful advocacy Rachelle and Abigail provided in achieving this result.
+We are proud of the thoughtful advocacy Rachelle provided in achieving this result.